 How to Apply for Medicaid?

 If you or a loved one is suffering from a brain injury, you don’t have much time to waste seeking help on medical coverage.
-Florida’s statute of limitations offers citizens a timeline of four years to file a claim from the date of the accident, but if the injury is severe enough, you’ll likely file immediately.
+Florida’s statute of limitations offers citizens a timeline of two years to file a claim from the date of the accident, but if the injury is severe enough, you’ll likely file immediately.

 Applying for Medicaid is a lot like filing for SSI or SSDI.
 It’s a lengthy process that not only takes time to fill out the application, but also to be accepted.
 On average, it takes about 90 days for a person’s Medicaid application to be processed.